Skip to content

 Instruction Format

 Each instruction of the 8085 microprocessor has two specific information fields.
 One is the operation code (op code), which specifies the operation to be performed.
 The operation is specified by binary code, hence the name is operation code.
 Second is the operand, which says about the data on which task is to be performed.
-This is shown in the figure below.
+This is shown in Figure 1.

 OpcodeOperand